This first appeared in The Havok Journal on April 3, 2016.

 These actions by China compelled the British Foreign Secretary to state that China was in “egregious breach” of the terms of the Joint Declaration, which guaranteed that Chinese police and state organs would have no jurisdiction on Hong Kong soil until after 2047.
 In response, the Chinese Foreign Minister stated that Mr. Lee was “first and foremost a Chinese citizen”, despite not holding Chinese citizenship.

-The Foreign Minister further asserted that that any Hong Kong national of Chinese descent, regardless of citizenship, belongs to China, and is therefore under the authority of China.
+The Foreign Minister further asserted that any Hong Kong national of Chinese descent, regardless of citizenship, belongs to China, and is therefore under the authority of China.
 The message sent to Hong Kongers is clear: You belong to the PRC, no matter what a treaty or passport may say.

 Does this sound familiar?
 Does this sound a bit like China asserting ownership over areas of the South China Sea due to “historical ownership”?
 Does the timeline of China’s first asserting soft power, then strong-arming in Hong Kong seem to dovetail with its actions with Japan, the Philippines, and Vietnam?